icehaku/gamer-bot/README.md

 -  `/month`: show all game releases for this month

 ### Site/Patreon
-~~**Soon**~~ I hope, our target is to open a patreon and a cool site for me, when I get invited to 100+- groups, right now I'm sheltered in 11 groups.
+~~**Soon**~~ I hope, our target is to create a patreon and a cool site for me, when I get invited to 100+- groups, right now I'm sheltered in 11 groups.